Fabrication of oxide/FeSe multilayer films using the PLD technique: Abstract

 \section{Abstract}

 In this study, we demonstrate the successful fabrication of TiO$_2$/FeSe/SrTiO$_3$ and TiO$_2$/FeSe/LaAlO$_3$ heterostructures using PLD.
-When the growth rates were sufficiently low, anatase TiO$_2$, which has been reported to induce superconductivity in FeSe, could be grown epitaxially on FeSe.
-For TiO$_2$/FeSe/SrTiO$_3$, the FeSe/TiO$_2$ interface was relatively clean, as confirmed by the observation of Laue fringes in FeSe(001) reflection.
-Although a thinner FeSe layer is expected to enhance $T_{\mathrm{c}}$, our results instead suggest that deposition of TiO$_2$ introduces additional disorder in FeSe.
+When the growth rates were sufficiently low, anatase TiO$_2$, which has been reported to induce superconductivity in FeSe, could be grown epitaxially on FeSe. \erase{For TiO$_2$/FeSe/SrTiO$_3$, the FeSe/TiO$_2$ interface was relatively clean, as confirmed by the observation} \erase{ of Laue fringes in FeSe(001) reflection.} For TiO$_2$/FeSe/SrTiO$_3$ with FeSe layers thicker than 5 nm, the FeSe/TiO$_2$ interface was clean, as confirmed by the observation of Laue fringes around the FeSe(001) reflection.
+Although a thinner FeSe layer is expected to enhance $T_{\mathrm{c}}$, \erase{our results instead suggest that deposition of TiO$_2$ introduces additional disorder in FeSe. } we could not observe such behavior because it was difficult to realize interfacial superconductivity while growing anatase TiO$_2$.
 Most strikingly, superconductivity appeared when TiO$_2$ was deposited on FeSe/LaAlO$_3$, clearly demonstrating that the interaction between the top oxide layer and underlying FeSe can induce superconductivity.
 This work demonstrates the feasibility of fabricating FeSe/oxide superlattices by PLD, establishing a novel platform for the exploration of interfacial superconductivity in iron-based superconductors.